Posted by Bulk Nutrients in Muscle Building

 A further discussion could easily fill a library here, beyond the scope of this article (and the author’s knowledge!), but if you squint hard, you’ll see that the adrenaline model below looks kinda similar to the N Methyl Tyramine model, with a hexagon (called the phenyl ring) and a bunch of other stuff hanging off it.

-In our paleolithic forebears, the body released catecholamines like adrenaline prior to activities which required increased strength and speed of movement, such as when being chased by a bear or whatever, luckily this same effect can be used today to smash PBs in the gym.
+In our paleolithic forebears, the body released catecholamines like adrenaline before activities that required increased strength and speed of movement, such as when being chased by a bear or whatever, luckily this same effect can be used today to smash PBs in the gym.

 To most people, the very thought of catabolism would (and should) cause involuntary shivers, like catching your out-of-shape father or mother-in-law coming out of the shower.